 Capital Resources.
 Historically, we have primarily relied on cash generated from operations, cash reserves and borrowings from commercial banks to fund our working capital requirements and, to some extent, our capital expenditures.
 We have funded some of our capital expenditures through commercial bank borrowings, finance leases and equipment term loans.
 From time to time in the past, we have also funded our capital expenditures and other financing needs through public equity offerings.
-The amount of borrowings available to us under our existing credit facility are determined in part by the amount of our eligible accounts receivable, which have been declining in recent months.
+The amount of borrowings available to us under our existing credit facility are determined in part by the amount of our eligible accounts receivable.